 Most people do not know that their uninsured/underinsured motorist coverage may be available if they are injured in a crash with an emergency vehicle.
 Vehicles owned by a governmental agency are usually determined to be uninsured in most policies, and per Florida case law.
 Even though you can sue the entity for the negligence of its employee, your own UM coverage should provide compensation.
 As we say regularly, this is simply another good reason to purchase UM coverage, since it is relatively inexpensive and provides good protection to you and your family.

 While there are many injuries every day caused by emergency vehicles, getting just compensation is very difficult.
-The law is very complicated and is best handled by an experienced personal injury attorney.
+The law is very complicated and is best handled by an experienced personal injury lawyer.

 Joe Zarzaur is a Board Certified Civil Trial Attorney whose firm is dedicated to promoting community safety since 2007.
 ZARZAUR LAW’S AREAS OF PRACTICE: Serious Personal Injury, Product Defect, Auto Accidents, Cycling Accidents, Motor Vehicle Accidents, Products Liability, Wrongful Death, Community Safety, Boat and Jet Ski Accidents, Slip and Fall Injuries, and more.
 Licensed in Alabama and Florida.